Diagnosis of Narcolepsy

 In addition to measuring sleep latency, sleep technicians also assess the patient's REM sleep patterns.
 Rapid eye movement sleep during the first 15 minutes of sleep is called sleep onset REM (SOREM).
 The occurrence of SOREM is indicative of severe sleep deprivation or narcolepsy and is almost exclusive to these conditions.
 A positive MSLT for narcolepsy is generally indicated by two factors, sleep latency of less than 8 minutes and two or more occurrences of SOREM.

-Fewer than 10% of patients demonstrate narcoleptic sleep latencies that are longer than 8 minutes.
-It is fairly common for patients to exhibit SOREM twice during an MSLT; this happens in approximately 16% of cases.
+Fewer than 10 percent of patients demonstrate narcoleptic sleep latencies that are longer than 8 minutes.
+It is fairly common for patients to exhibit SOREM twice during an MSLT; this happens in approximately 16 percent of cases.

 Narcoleptic sleep patterns obtained from the MSLT create a strikingly objective picture that provides an understanding of narcolepsy as an imposing and disturbing condition.

 The maintenance of wakefulness test (MWT) and the repeated test of sustained wakefulness (RTSW), also used to measure daytime sleepiness, are similar to the MSLT.
 However, unlike the MSLT, patients participating in the MWT or RTSW try to stay awake.
 Pupillometry, the study of pupil diameter, also can be pertinent in narcolepsy cases, because the pupil diameters of narcoleptic patients may vary rhythmically in the dark.